buratud/software-development-practice-1/Book Review/README.md

 - Easy to read
 - Full with Example and good explanation
-- Warning that make program more safer from crashing
+- Warning that make program safer from crashing

 ## Topics covered in this book